Okay, so it's MI33 and also have numbers eight and nine standing by eight, nine, and ten.

 There's no way I'm working with him.

-Dingy Harry, not only does he not say that he wants to work together, he says, I'm going to work against the Republican president if there is one.
+When he says he doesn't want to work together, Dingy Harry, not only does he not say that he wants to work together, he says, I'm going to work against the Republican president if there is one.

-And the independents apparently applaud that.
+And apparently the Independents probably applaud that.

-But when our candidate makes sounds like, no, I don't want to work together with these guys, the independents run to the Democrats.
+But when our candidate makes sounds like, no, I don't want to work together with these guys.

 So, where are we?

-David Gregory says to the panel at the debate yesterday morning, anybody have a point of view here about how you actually work with the other side when the other side is committed to working against you.
+David Gregory says to the panel at the debate yesterday morning, anybody have a point of view here about how you actually work with the other side when the other side is committed to working against you?

 So how are you actually going to work with the other side when they have no interest in working with you?

-Governor, he asked of Romney, and here's Romney's answer.
+Governor, he asked of Romney.

 My legislature was 85% Democrat.